House Chain Collapse: What should you do now?

 Being ready for the eventuality of a chain breaking is perhaps your best defence.
 Keep all the paperwork, know the buyers, and communicate with whoever’s helping you sell or buy.
 It’s vital that you keep momentum going and reduce the risks of a chain breaking.
 And remember, if it’s going to break, it will most likely be for reasons you can’t control.

 If you need to repair a broken chain we can buy your home fast.
-Click one of those big blue "Get An Offer" buttons and place your enquiry.
+Click one of those big "Get An Offer" buttons and place your enquiry.
 We'll come back to you quickly and can begin work on making you an offer.
-(It's all free, and there's no obligation).

 About Yes Homebuyers